slates03/PhyloGenomics-Males/README.md

 I ran FEL in HyPhy using the shell ```hyphy.sh```.
 The parameters were standandard, except I set the p-value to 0.1.
 The output with be in a file.json.

+# Run dNds Analysis with Hyphy

+I ran the FitMG94 to get dN and dS estimates for each brannch using ```dnds.sh``.
+I ran this on my own computer because this was a new hyphy development.

 # Summarize Data

 I extracted the dNdS values for each gene using the R script ```json_extraction.R```.